TanStack/query/README.md

 At a glance:

-- The cache is keyed on unique `query + variables` combinations.
+- The cache is keyed on a deterministic has of your query key.
 - By default query results become **stale** immediately after a successful fetch.
 This can be configured using the `staleTime` option at both the global and query-level.
 - Stale queries are automatically refetched whenever their **query keys change (this includes variables used in query key tuples)** or when **new usages/instances** of a query are mounted.
 - By default query results are **always** cached **when in use**.